Skip to main content

 Version Control

-You can connect your OpenFn project to a GitHub repository that you have administrator access to.
-This enables a 2-way sync: you can sync changes made to your project on OpenFn to GitHub, and you can deploy changes you've made to your project on GitHub to OpenFn.
+The version control (GitHub Sync) feature lets users track and manage changes to their OpenFn projects in GitHub.
+GitHub Sync enables a 2-way sync between your OpenFn project and your GitHub repository.
+By 2-way sync, we mean that you can sync changes made to your project on OpenFn to GitHub, and you can deploy changes you've made to your project on GitHub to OpenFn.

 1. Navigate to Project Settings > Sync to GitHub .